mahinarafat/CMPUT429-A2/assignment_2_questions.md

-5. **(2 points)** When considering the accuracy of predicting **forward and backward** branches separately, can you claim that one type was predicted better than the other?
+4. **(2 points)** When considering the accuracy of predicting **forward and backward** branches separately, can you claim that one type was predicted better than the other?
 What about **predicted taken and not taken**?
 Can you conclusively conclude whether forwards or backwards branches are better predicted?
 Provide a hypothesis to explain your results.
    * In particular, discuss whether or not your results support the idea that backward branches are taken more regularly than forward branches.

-	Backward branches were predicted better than the forwards branches in all cases.
+	ANS: Backward branches were predicted better than the forwards branches in all cases.
 From the table we can notice that backward branches are mostly taken, this is because backward branches are usually 				 for/while loops which are mostly taken whereas the forward branches are more unpredictable.

 Question 3\. **(3 points)** How often are branches committed in the provided benchmarks?

 1. **(1 points)** Provide the percentage of branches relative to the total number of instructions committed.
 (This is a built in stat in the commit stage)

-	562,027/100,000,001 = 0.562%
+	ANS: 562,027/100,000,001 = 0.562%
 2. **(2 points)** Does this vary between branch predictors?
 (Ignore extremely small differences due to simulation artifacts.

-	No, the percentage of branches committed does not vary between branch predictors.
+	ANS: No, the percentage of branches committed does not vary between branch predictors.

 # Section 2 (13 points) (branch predictor)